marioZYN/Software-Engineering-2/RASD/RASD.md

 * [G5]If a car is not picked‐up within one hour from the reservation, the system tags the car as available again, and the reservation expires; the user pays a fee of 1 EUR.
  * The system must allow the user who has made a reservation for the car to stop the clock if he/she is nearby
  * The system must charge the user 1 euro for not being able to stop the clock within one hour
+ * The system will notify the user if he/she is charged by the fee
  * The system will make the car state changed to available if the clock is not stopped within in one hour

 * [G6]A user that reaches a reserved car must be able to tell the system she’s nearby, so the system unlocks the car and the user may enter.